sopheaheng0101/sopheaheng0101/README.md

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** and tech builder based in Phnom Penh, Cambodia.
-I am dedicated to bridging the educational gap by creating localized development tools and programming content in the **Khmer language**.

 *   🔭 **Current Focus:** Scaling educational web platforms and designing high-performance enterprise systems.
 *   💬 **Let's Talk About:** Angular architecture, .NET backend ecosystems, Tailwind CSS implementation, or growing the Khmer developer community.
 *   ⚡ **Mission:** Building Cambodia's developer ecosystem, one localized tutorial at a time.